Competition Details

 Want an insight into the types of stories that win first prize and get published in our anthology?

-Then grab a copy of the 2023 Anthology, Detours.
+Then grab a copy of the 2025 Anthology, If Found, Please Return.
 Details here.

 Our judges can’t wait to read your stories!